MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 	// array1: [5,8,2]
 	// array2: [5,8,2,10]

-In the first line we create the array.
-We assign it to the `array1` variable.
+In the first line we create the array and assign it to the `array1` variable.
 At this moment the actual array instance is stored inside of that variable, *not a reference to the value*.

 In the second line we declare a new variable called `array2` and assign `array1` to it.
 Since Arrays in Swift are value types and value types are copied when assigned to a variable, `array2` gets its private copy of the array stored in `array1`.
 In the last line we modify the the array stored in `array1`.

 This time the variable `array2` is not affected by this change, since it has its own private copy that is not affected by changes to the array stored in the `array1` variable.
 Here's what the ownership diagram looks like for this example:

 ![](value_types.png)